Garmelon/PFERD/CONFIG.md

   `Added ...`) while running a crawler.
 (Default: `yes`)
 - `report`: Whether PFERD should print a report of added, changed and deleted local files for all crawlers before exiting.
 (Default: `yes`)
+- `show_not_deleted`: Whether PFERD should print messages in status and report when a local-only file wasn't deleted.
+Combines nicely with the `no-delete-prompt-override` conflict resolution strategy.
 - `share_cookies`: Whether crawlers should share cookies where applicable.
 For example, some crawlers share cookies if they crawl the same website using the same account.
 (Default: `yes`)